MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 If you get a certificate error, ensure that you have the required trusted root certificates installed before continuing.
 For more information, see [Proxy authentication problem presents as a connection error](../troubleshooting-known-issues.md#proxy-authentication-problem-presents-as-a-connection-error).

 Certificate details should look similar to the following: **DigiCert Global Root G2** > **Microsoft Azure TLS Issuing CA 01** > ***.atp.azure.com**.

+## Legacy proxy configuration methods

+If you're using a proxy, we recommend that you configure your proxy together with the sensor installation using command line switches.

+If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
+For more information, see [Configure proxy settings (legacy methods)](../sensor-settings.md#configure-proxy-settings-legacy-methods).

 ## Next step